voxpupuli/puppet-corosync/ROADMAP.md

 - Close discussions around the name of this module (and maybe rename it) ([#32](https://github.com/voxpupuli/puppet-corosync/issues/32))

+### Cleanup old distributions

+The module currently supports Ubuntu 14.04, 16.04, Debian Jessie and EL7 distributions.
+In v6.0.0 we will remove all the references to any other distributions.

+In the meantime, we will be happy to welcome pull requests if you want to fix or add support for any other distribution.

 ### Naming of this module

 The issue [#32](https://github.com/voxpupuli/puppet-corosync/issues/32)